-The Plateau Native Americans lived in the area between Cascade Mountains and the Rocky Mountains.
+The Plateau Native Americans lived in the area between the Cascade Mountains and the Rocky Mountains.
 The area had many large Rivers and was the main source of food and travel.
 The area was cold in the winter and to protect them the Natives build homes that were partly underground, Approximately 20 groups lived in this area.
 More on Plateau Native Americans

 The Great Basin

-The Natives of the Southwest were divided into two groups some were hunter gathers and some were farmers.
+The Natives of the Southwest were divided into two groups some were hunter-gathers and some were farmers.
 The Pueblos were the best known of the natives of the area.
-They were skilled farmers and grew a many crops.
+They were skilled farmers and grew many crops.
 The Pueblos used irrigations canals to bring water for their farming.
 The Apache and Navajo entered the southwest around 1500 and were hunter-gatherers.
 More on Native Americans of the Southwest

 The Southeast was the most populated of all the regions of North America.
 It was home to the Cherokee, Creek Choctaw, Seminole, and Natchez.
 Many of the natives of the southeast hunted buffalo deer and other animals.
 The majority of the Native Americans of the Southeast were farmers.
 More on the Native Americans of the Southeast